samanthaccole243/AutomaticPlantWaterer/index.md

 ## High level Overview

 ### Setup:
-The base model of this kit comes with a black soil moisture sensor (leftmost), a red water level sensor (mid-left), a temperature and humidity sensor (middle), a water pump with tubing (mid-right) and a raspberry pi along with all the associated circuitry and two power chords (rightmost).
+The base model of this kit comes with a black soil moisture sensor (leftmost), a red water level sensor (mid-left), a temperature and humidity sensor (middle), a raspberry pi along with all the associated circuitry and two power chords (mid-right), and a water pump with tubing (rightmost).

 __Picture__